Gonzalo Abrego

-Gonzalo Damián Abrego (born 7 January 2000) is an Argentine professional footballer who plays as a midfielder for Godoy Cruz.
+Gonzalo Damián Abrego (born 7 January 2000) is an Argentine professional footballer who plays as a midfielder for San Lorenzo, on loan from Godoy Cruz.

 Career

 Abrego joined the academy of Godoy Cruz at the age of fourteen, following a short spell with Deportivo Maipú.
 Diego Martínez promoted the central midfielder into the first-team in 2020, as he initially appeared as an unused substitute for Copa de la Liga Profesional defeats to River Plate and Rosario Central in early November.
 Abrego made his senior debut on 28 November in that aforementioned competition against Banfield, featuring for the full duration of a goalless draw.

 On 10 August 2023, recently relegated to Serie B side Cremonese announced the signing of Abrego on a season-long loan, with a future option to make the move permanent.